Skip to main content

 Option 1 - in Settings

-Webhooks can be configured in your User Settings.
+Webhooks can be configured in the API Access section of your User Settings.

 • Enter a Destination URL

-• Select which data to include in the payload
+• Select what data to include in the payload

 Option 2 - via API